industry topics

 • In 2012, California introduced legislation that would have required all new table saws sold in the state to be equipped with injury mitigation technology.
 There was concern that it was a one company bill and it was not taken up by the Senate.

 • In February 2014, SawStop, LLC and SD3 filed an antitrust case in US District Court, Eastern District of Virginia against several manufacturers of table saws, naming the Power Tool Institute and UL as co-conspirators.
-In October 2016, the Defendants won summary judgment, although SawStop has filed an appeal with the 4th Circuit Court of Appeals.
+In October 2016, the Defendants won summary judgment.

 Conclusion

-• If the Commission were to adopt a mandatory standard of the type requested in the SawStop Petition, the Commission effectively will be mandating a design requirement, which is not within the Commission's statutory authority.
+• If the Commission were to adopt a mandatory standard of the type requested in the SawStop Petition, because of the SawStop patent issues, the Commission effectively will be mandating a design requirement, which is not within the Commission's statutory authority.

 • Voluntary standards are working to enhance table saw safety.